${\rm E}(3)$-Equivariant Actor-Critic Methods for Cooperative Multi-Agent Reinforcement Learning: Experiments

 \textbf{Baselines.} In MPE, we choose MADDPG as the framework of the algorithms.
 We consider the classic implementation of both actor and critic by MLPs as the baseline.
 Another baseline \cite{liu2020pic} achieving state-of-the-art performance in MPE implements the critic by a graph convolutional neural network (GCN) that has no guarantee of being ${\rm E}(3)$-invariant.
 Our algorithms incorporate ${\rm E}(3)$-invariancy in critic and/or actor by SEGNN-based implementations.
-We denote the algorithms in the format of [<critic\_type>, <actor\_type>], with the baselines being [MLP, MLP] and [GCN, MLP] and our algorithms [SEGNN, SEGNN] and [SEGNN, MLP].
-In SMAC, the framework of the algorithms is MAPPO, where both actor and critic are commonly implemented by recrrent neural networks (RNNs) to incorporate trajectory-level information.
+We denote the algorithms in the format of [critic\_type, actor\_type], with the baselines being [MLP, MLP] and [GCN, MLP], and our algorithms [SEGNN, SEGNN] and [SEGNN, MLP].
+In MuJoCo tasks, we also apply MADDPG as the underlying framework of our algorithms.
+Similar to the case in MPE, the baselines are denoted as [MLP, MLP] and [GCN, MLP], and ours is denoted as [SEGNN, SEGNN].
+For fair comparison, the input graph for the GCN-based critic is the same as that of the SEGNN-based one.
+In SMAC, the framework of the algorithms is MAPPO, where both actor and critic are commonly implemented by recurrent neural networks (RNNs) to incorporate trajectory-level information.
 However, group-equivariancy in RNNs needs further technical treatments so here we focus on non-recurrent MLP-based baselines, denoted as MAPPO-[MLP, MLP].
-Another popular baseline we consider is QMIX \cite{rashid2020weighted} with recurrency, i.e., the value function is implemented by a RNN.
+Another popular baseline we consider is QMIX \cite{rashid2020weighted} with recurrency, i.e., the value function is implemented by an RNN.
 Due to the categorical nature of SMAC's action space, our algorithm only incorporates ${\rm E}(3)$-invariancy in the critic, denoted as MAPPO-[SEGNN, MLP].

+For fair comparison, all the algorithms have comparable amounts of parameters than those of the baselines, with the details in Appendix \ref{sec:Number of parameters in neural networks}.
+Our code is publicly available at \url{https://github.com/dchen48/E3AC}.